wadevenz/FEB24-T1A1-Workbook/T1_workbook.md

 ### **_Question 9: Explain the uses of language-learning model technologies (such as ChatGPT) on written and technical works, such as reports and software projects._**

     Language-learning models (LLM) or Artificial Intelligence (AI) responsible for interpreting langauage (Gotay, 2024), in many respects,  is relatively new and still in its infancy.
 It would seem that while creativity and ingenuity are requried for software engineering and development, AI, at least for now will remain at the whims of the human mind.
-However, AI's uses in collating vast amounts of data, machine learning and pattern recognition give it the ability to perform complex or large scale routines very quickly and that can be of immense benefit to the worker (Barenkamp, Rebstadt & Thomas, 2020).
+However, AI's uses in collating vast amounts of data, machine learning, and pattern recognition, give it the ability to perform complex or large scale routines very quickly, and that can be of immense benefit to the worker (Barenkamp, Rebstadt & Thomas, 2020).
 Fig. 3 below shows the uses and applications of AI and language learning on the software development process.

     In the software development process specifically, AI can offer compelling support to the programmer.
-Tasks like generating simple code, utilising huge computing power to calculate problems and ascertain mathematical solutions, and utilising predcitive models to analyse and find code bugs will potentially one day be replaced by AI, optimising human capability and capacity (intellectSoft, 2023).
+Tasks like generating simple code, utilising huge computing power to calculate problems and ascertain mathematical solutions, and utilising predcitive models to analyse and find bugs or errors, will potentially one day be replaced by AI, optimising human capability and capacity (intellectSoft, 2023).

     No doubt AI is the future of software development (Barenkamp, Rebstadt & Thomas, 2020), and those that leave it behind may be left behind.
 Yet while the use of machine learning and AI is interesting, AI is not without its drawbacks.
 It currently relies on human creativity and supervision.
 It also is not error proof, which can and has led to security and ethical issues which will be discussed below.

 ![AI Application](AI_application.png)
 Fig. 3 (Barenkamp, Rebstadt & Thomas, 2020)

 ### **_Question 10: Explain the legal and ethical impacts of the usage of language-learning model technologies (such as ChatGPT) in written and technical works, such as reports and software projects._**

-    AI has infiltrated the gobal population, creating vast uses and vast accountability and liability questions (Ovington, 2023),(Rodrigues, 2022).
+    AI has infiltrated the gobal population, creating vast uses alongside vast accountability and liability questions (Ovington, 2023),(Rodrigues, 2022).
 There are growing ethical concerns over its utilisation in a wide range of scenarios, which have led to call for continued reasearch and analysis to its legal and ethical ramifications on a global scale in all fields from academia to to tech (Ankita Guleria, et al. 2023).

     Some of the most notable legal and ethical problems for AI are: cyber security or vulnerabilty to data leaks (Ovington, 2023), Intellectual Property rights, lack of transparency (Rodrigues, 2022) and technical limitations (Khurram, 2023).
 Potentially even more concerning are personal human factors and concerns such as discrimination and bias (Rodrigues, 2022) that can evidently lead to responses from AI causing personal hurt (Khurram, 2023).

-    In the case for cyber vulnerabilites and data breaches, the large databases that AI banks and build can be fed sensitive information, even accidentally, which is then embedded into its model and prone to being misused or accessed.
+    In the case for cyber vulnerabilites and data breaches, the large databases that AI utilises can be fed sensitive information, even accidentally, which is then embedded into its model and prone to being misused or accessed.
 This obviously presents serious concerns and risks for conglomerates looking to protect information (Ovington, 2023)

     Intellectual Property rights also become a grey area when considering difficulties arising from unknown inputs and sources (Olvington, 2023).
 AI also raises questions about who is in charge of machine learning and information and data that is produced from AI (Rodrigues, 2022).

     Next, it has been noted (both within academia and reports) that AI is not consistent with accurate information which can have significant impacts considering the reach of AI (Ankita Guleria, Kewal Krisha, Vishal Sharma, Tanuj Kanchan, 2023).
 This can also lead to transparency issues around calculations, decisions and the way data is accessed and distributed (Rodrigues, 2022).

     AI is reliant on data models and stores, which are then processed into automated outputs.
-This can lead to unequal treatment of peoples and groups that cause harmful discrimination, all without the current accountablity for damage (Rodrigues, 2022)
+This can lead to unequal treatment of peoples and groups that cause harmful discrimination, all without the current accountablity for damage (Rodrigues, 2022).

     Also lastly, AI takes a substantial amount of computing power and therefore resources, so while a giant, is not without its technical limitations (Khurram, 2023).

     As mentioned previously, this technology has reached all over the world and it has lawmakers and governments attempting to create effective solutions (Rodrigues, 2022).
-However, as displayed the limitations and legal implications and risks of AI are significant and it is imperative that these issues are resolved faster than they occur.
+However, as discussed, the limitations and legal implications and risks of AI are significant and it is imperative that these issues are resolved faster than they occur.

 ### **_Question 11: Explain multiple skills from each of the categories below, and how they’re useful to a software development workplace. <br/><br/> - soft skills <br/> - hard skills_**